Why Your Entity Structure Can Save You Real Money at Year-End

 Your entity is the suit your business wears to meet the IRS.
 It affects:

-• Eligibility for certain deductions/benefits (qualified business income, payroll tax planning, retirement plans)
+- Eligibility for deductions/benefits (qualified business income, payroll tax planning, retirement plans)

 Even if you “picked something” years ago, your business may have outgrown that choice.